open-sauced/docs/docs/maintainers/growing-your-project.md

 - How often do they contribute to yours and other open source projects in general?
 - Are they invested in your project's success?

-Once you have made your observations, [create an a contributor insights page for your project](../maintainers/maintainers-guide.md#creating-a-new-contributor-insight-page).
+Once you have made your observations, [create a Contributor Insight Page for your project](../maintainers/maintainers-guide.md#creating-a-new-contributor-insight-page).
 This will help you to make decisions about what steps you want to take next.
 Here are some approaches you can use to help you:

 - Monitor contributors to see if they are active enough in your repositories to contribute as a team member.
 - Identify your top contributors to extend an invitation to join a team.